Cabin floor storage and battery-boxes.

 Larger batteries can be used.

-Battery weight is lower so lower center of gravity.
+Battery weight is lower, so a lower centre of gravity.

-A reasonable amount of extra storage, (even moor with a lithium system).
+A reasonable amount of extra storage. (even more with a lithium system).

 Additional storage or usable space where batteries were.